 I personally missed the over-the-top villainy of Kurtwood Smith’s character.
 Clarence J. Boddicker is an icon as perhaps the most despicable bad guy in cinema history.
 Smith, who later went on to become the beloved Red in That ’70s Show, would most assuredly been a hard act to follow so it makes a certain amount of sense that the filmmakers did not even bother to try.

-RoboCop 2014 is available on US Netflix right now and definitely worth a look.
-3.5 out of 5 stars.
-Points lost for lack of quirky humor and no Nancy Allen or Peter Weller cameos…
+I give the new version 3.5 out of 5 stars.
+Points were lost for the ack of quirky humor and no Nancy Allen or Peter Weller cameos.